What is a VPN and Why Is It So controversial?

 1. Public Wi-Fi: If you use a VPN on an unprotected Wi-Fi connection (restaurants, airports, hotels, medical offices, etc.), your data is automatically encrypted.
 It’s reasonably safe to log into banking apps and medical sites, as well as shop online.

 3. Protection against snooping: Using a VPN can safeguard you against hackers and service provider monitoring.
-If you visit a torrent site or download movies illegally from a website, you bet your internet service provider (ISP) is watching you, and you could get a letter in the mail as a warning.
-You may also have hackers on your tracks, monitoring your browsing activity, and stealing personal information to sell on the black market.
+If you visit a torrent site or download movies from a website, you bet your internet service provider (ISP) is watching you, and you could get a letter in the mail as a warning.
+You may also encounter sites built for monitoring your browsing activity, and stealing personal information to sell on the black market.

-6. Removing geo-blocks: A VPN can circumvent local restrictions by hiding the user’s real IP address and substituting it with the ‘local’ address.
+5. Removing geo-blocks: A VPN can circumvent local restrictions by hiding the user’s real IP address and substituting it with the ‘local’ address.
+This can be useful for all types of media content, as well as for playing video games in a region other than your own.

 When should I use a VPN?

-Every company should be using a VPN and home users that also feel the need to protect personal data when browsing the web from their smartphone or computer.
+Home users that feel the need to protect personal data when browsing the web from their smartphone or computer should be using a VPN.
 Some routers allow you to set up a VPN directly on your entire network, meaning that all devices are secured, saving you from initiating a VPN on every phone, tablet, or PC.

 Types of VPN